unahouExosite/docs/exositeready/gwe/getting_started.md

-    3. Once you've gathered this information and determined what serial number to use for your gateway (interface MAC address or custom serial number), run the following command to configure Gateway
+    3. Once you've gathered this information and determined what serial number to use for your gateway (interface MAC address or custom serial number), run the following command to configure GWE:
-        Engine:

     ```
     ssh <USER>@<GATEWAY_IP> "gwe --set-product-id <PRODUCT_ID> --set-iface <THE_INTERFACE>""